ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2021.md

 * Apr 2: good friday
 * Apr 23: nani on debugging neural networks
 * Apr 30: Pawel on visual odometry
+* May 7: michael on mutual information sampling with SSPs